Nature-based solutions knowledge gaps

 • Synergies and trade-offs between goals

-The following knowledge gaps are mainly related to research, planning and governance: insufficient knowledge of biodiversity (certain groups) and data on key ecosystem services in the area, but also the need for a common ground for prioritisation of biodiversity, ecosystem services and NBS at various administrative levels; and insufficient data on riparian forests and river pollutants
+The following knowledge gaps are mainly related to research, planning and governance: insufficient knowledge of biodiversity (certain groups) and data on key ecosystem services in the area, but also the need for a common ground for prioritisation of biodiversity, ecosystem services and NbS at various administrative levels; and insufficient data on riparian forests and river pollutants

 Desk Study Grey literature

 De Vreese, R., 2021.
-Reviewing the knowledge on the importance of UF-NBS for resilient cities (D1.2).
+Reviewing the knowledge on the importance of UF-NbS for resilient cities (D1.2).

 • Relationship between biodiversity, ecosystem functions and ecosystem services

-The issue of monitoring the different scales of NBS impacts in both spatial and temporal dimensions, as well as the establishment of a common and holistic framework for the assessment of NBS impacts, are important directions for future research.
+The issue of monitoring the different scales of NbS impacts in both spatial and temporal dimensions, as well as the establishment of a common and holistic framework for the assessment of NbS impacts, are important directions for future research.

 Desk Study Grey literature